 Copyright & Fair Use Guidelines for Teachers

 Video produced by the Copyright Clearance Center

 Using Course Management Systems: Guidelines and Best Practices for Copyright Compliance

-Handout prepared by the Copyright Clearance Center to help you understand what is OK and not OK when you want to use copyrighted materials on ANGEL (which is a course management system).
+Handout prepared by the Copyright Clearance Center to help you understand what is OK and not OK when you want to use copyrighted materials on Canvas (which is a course management system).